baltameme/CaptureWebViewDemo/iOS/CaptureStandardRegistrationFlow/README.md

 #### Handling JavaScript Events in the Host App

+`janrain-bridge.js` in the reference implementation bridges all Janrain JavaScript events to the iOS host app.
+Add event handlers to the reference implementations jsEventHandlers object:

+    /**
+     * NSString -> NSArray map with (void)^(NSDictionary *eventArgs) blocks/handlers
+     * It is okay to add handlers to this structure from outside of this class.
+     */
+    @property(nonatomic, strong) id jsEventHandlers;

+For example, the reference implementation adds a handler to onCaptureLoginSuccess:

+    [self.jsEventHandlers setObject:[NSMutableArray array]forKey:@"onCaptureLoginSuccess"];
+    [[self.jsEventHandlers objectForKey:@"onCaptureLoginSuccess"] addObject:[^(id eventArgs){
+        NSDictionary *result = [eventArgs objectAtIndex:0];
+        [self sendOptionalDelegateMessage:@selector(signInDidSucceedWithAccessToken:) withArgument:result];
+    } copy]];

 ### An Example

 This Xcode project, CaptureStandardRegistrationFlow, is a working example of